simonsobs/sotodlib/docs/g3tsmurf.rst

 Loading with G3tSmurf
 =====================

-To load data with database information we first have to instanciate our G3tSmurf object::
+To load data with database information we first have to instantiate our G3tSmurf object::

     SMURF = G3tSmurf(archive_path='/path/to/data/timestreams/',